Nature’s Variety Instinct Ultimate Protein Dog Food receives the Advisor’s top rating of 5 stars.

 The first two ingredients in this dog food are duck and chicken.
-Although quality items, raw poultry contains about 80% water.
+Although quality items, raw poultry contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, these items would probably account for a smaller part of the total content of the finished product.

 The third ingredient includes eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 The fourth ingredient is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 The fifth ingredient is ground flaxseed, one of the best plant-based sources of healthy omega-3 fatty acids.
 Flax meal is particularly rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.